 Note: www.google.com, or “Ducks Unlimited Magazine” are not sufficient as reference notations.
 Please include very specific information such as the complete URL, magazine title and issue number or month, etc. for all images used as references.

-Art Entries must be postmarked by March 15, and mailed to the address below.
+Art Entries must be postmarked by March 15, and mailed to:

 For the first time in many years, the program has redesigned its arts and science curriculum, modernizing it to make it more relevant to today's teachers and students.
 The new curriculum is designed to spark youth interest in habitat conservation through science, art, math and technology.